CGum/uni-student-course-page-redesign/README.md

 This project was done to redesign the add/drop courses page of the UNBC website.
-Some of the code itself contains information about UNBC courses which is not available publicly so I will be removing those pieces from my code, which makes the program not runnable.
+Some of the code itself contains information about UNBC courses which is not available publicly so I will be removing those pieces from my code, which makes the website not function like it should.
 I will still put rest of the code on here for viewing though.

-Just by downloading the HTML, CSS and JavaScript files you will be able to see how the website looks.
+Just by downloading the images, HTML, CSS and JavaScript files you will be able to see how the website looks.
 Again the add/remove buttons will not function because I took out the information related to UNBC classes.

 The current style is very oldschool and lacks many useful functionalities.
 It is a pain to navigate through and this project fixes all the issues it has.